google/autoparse/README.md

 # Description

 An implementation of the JSON Schema specification.
-Provides automatic parsing for any given JSON Schema.
+Provides automatic parsing for a given JSON Schema.

 # Requirements